 Data Visualization may be for you

-For example, let's say you've got a list of all the medical marijuana dispensaries in Vancouver.
-You'll learn how to turn that into a Google map like this one (click on an icon to see the pop-up window):
+For example, let's say you've got some information on all the bike thefts that happened in the City of Vancouver over the past few years.
+You'll learn how to turn that into an interactive map like this one:

 Or maybe you've got some election results and you want to let people drill-down to see the vote breakdown in their riding.
 You'll learn how to turn that data into something like this:

-Data Visualization (JRNL 4165) doesn't require you to learn any programming or HTML code.
-Instead, everything you learn how to do will be done using free data visualization tools like Datawrapper, Tableau Public and Google Fusion Tables.
+Data Visualization (JRNL 3165) doesn't require you to learn any programming or HTML code.
+Instead, everything you learn how to do will be done using free data visualization tools like Datawrapper and Tableau Public.

 For more information, feel free to drop Chad Skelton a line at firstname.lastname@example.org.